-Jane Marie Egle, 59-years old, was found dead in her Asheville home on May 1.
+Jane Marie Egle, 59-years old, was killed by her South African boerboel on May 1.

 Asheville, NC - On May 5, it was a reported that a 59-year old woman was found dead in her home with an aggressive South African boerboel.
 Deputies had discovered her body four days earlier -- red flag.
 We looked into the case and quickly learned that Jane Egle was a breeder and seller of South African mastiffs.
 She had a dedicated website, "Beloved Boerboels," that notes she previously worked with rottweilers and bullmastiffs, along with Facebook and Instagram pages.

 In addition to the delayed release of her death information, the Buncombe County Sheriff's Office quickly resorted to, "visible cuts on her body that are consistent with an animal attack, but her exact cause of death" is undetermined.
 It remains unknown today, 15 days later, if her death is an actual dog bite fatality -- red flag number two.
 In our ten years of tracking dog mauling deaths, when law enforcement limits the release of injury information, there may be other factors at play.

 In the past, other factors have included trying to dampen public interest or media attention to the mauling case, which we have seen backfire too.

 When deputies arrived at the scene, the gladiator dog -- one of the fiercest guarding breeds -- predictably would not allow first responders into the home.
 Deputies were forced to dispatch the massive dog to reach the woman.
 Seven other boerboels were also seized from Egle's yard along with a great pyrenees.
 Asheville Humane Society, which operates the Buncombe County animal shelter, stated right away the adult boerboels were dangerous and slated them for euthanasia.